-On April 14, 2018, David Pastrnak scores three goals and adds three assists in the Bruins’ 7-3 win over the Maple Leafs in Game 2 of their first-round series.
+On April 14, 2018, David Pastrnak scored three goals and added three assists in the Bruins’ 7-3 win over the Maple Leafs in Game 2 of their first-round series.
 At just 21 years and 324 days, Pastrnak becomes the youngest player in NHL history to have at least six points in a playoff game.
 The previous mark was held by Gretzky, who was 22 years and 81 days old when he scored seven points for the Oilers in 1983.

 Odds & Ends